Asian shares muted as investors await raft of economic data - World - NZ Herald News

-HONG KONG (AP) " Stock markets in Asia were subdued in holiday-thinned trading Monday as investors hunkered down ahead of a raft of economic data later this week that will provide fresh insight into the world economy.
+HONG KONG (AP) " Stock markets in Asia were treading water in holiday-thinned trading Monday as investors hunkered down ahead of a raft of economic data later this week that will provide fresh insight into the world economy.

 WALL STREET: Major U.S. benchmarks eked out tiny gains on Friday, adding a seventh day to their winning streak.
 The S&P 500 index crept up 0.75 points to 2,415.82.
 The Dow Jones industrial average dipped 2.67 points to 21,080.28.
 The Nasdaq composite rose 0.1 percent to 6,210.19.

-ENERGY: Oil futures were fairly steady after their bounce at the end of last week.
-Benchmark U.S. crude dipped 1 cent to $49.79 a barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Oil futures retreated after their bounce at the end of last week.
+Benchmark U.S. crude dipped 17 cents to $49.63 a barrel in electronic trading on the New York Mercantile Exchange.
 The contract rose 90 cents, or 1.8 percent, to $49.80 a barrel on Friday.
-Brent crude, the international standard, slipped 3 cents to $52.12 a barrel in London.
+Brent crude, the international standard, slipped 15 cents to $52.00 a barrel in London.

 This story has been automatically published from the Associated Press wire which uses US spellings